twilson63/permaweb-cookbook/docs/src/concepts/tags.md

 The max total size of Transaction tags for a Layer 1 transaction is 2048 bytes, this is the concatenation of all keys and all values of the transaction tags.

-Transaction tags on a data-item in a bundle can exeed this maxium.
+Transaction tags on a data-item in a bundle must be less than 4096 bytes.

 Transaction tags can be used in GraphQL queries to return a filtered set of transaction items.